Tracy Ford Inman

 Website: Western Kentucky University

 Dr. Tracy Ford Inman has devoted her career to meeting the needs of young people, especially those who are gifted and talented.
 She has taught on both the high school and collegiate levels as well as in summer programs for gifted and talented youth.
-A Kentucky Teacher of the Year semifinalist in 1992, she now serves as Associate Director of The Center for Gifted Studies at WKU in Bowling Green, KY.
-Tracy has presented on the state, national, and international levels, trained hundreds of teachers in differentiation and gifted education, published multiple articles, and serves as writer/editor for The Challenge, the award-winning newsmagazine for The Center for Gifted Studies.
+A former finalist for Kentucky Teacher of the Year, she now serves as Associate Director of The Center for Gifted Studies at WKU in Bowling Green, KY.

 Survival Skills for the Differentiated ClassroomPaper